nkiesel/YRA-Marks/README.md

  * Sailing clubs
  * [USCG Weekly Light List Volume6][llv6]

-You can download the list in multiple formats or look at them using [Google Maps][chart].
+You can download the list in multiple formats or look at them using [Google Maps][chart] which also allows to search for these marks on the map using the mark name (e.g. "YRA-18").

 Of course I do not claim that any of this information is correct and strongly advise not to use this for navigation.
 Having said that, if anyone finds